adrianHards/learning-rails/other/git.md

 💖 [see](https://www.doabledanny.com/git-workflows)
 <br><br>

+#### forking

+1. fork a branch
+2. `git remote add upstream git@github.com:adrianHards/rails-guide.git` add the remote, call it "upstream"
+3. `git fetch upstream`
+4. `git checkout main`
+5. `git rebase upstream/main` modify your main branch such that any commits you've made that are not already present in upstream/main will be applied on top of it.
+This effectively rewrites the history of your branch, making it look as though your changes were made directly on top of the latest version of upstream/main.

 #### git remote
 1. create a repo on gitHub
 2. `git init` in folder on local machine